HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ##### Unused JS

-The amount of unused JS could grow fast when adding dependencies or using libraries such as jQuery.
-[The Coverage tool from Chrome Dev Tools is a good way to check on this](https://developer.chrome.com/docs/devtools/coverage/).
+The amount of unused JS could grow fast when adding dependencies or using libraries such as jQuery. <a hreflang="en" href="https://developer.chrome.com/docs/devtools/coverage/">The Coverage tool from Chrome Dev Tools is a good way to check on this</a>.
 As for CSS, this is sometimes part of a strategy to cache everything needed for further browsing.
 This should be balanced by the fact that unused JS tends to result in longer processing.
-When possible, look for [smaller alternatives](http://microjs.com) with only the functionalities that you need instead of loading the whole toolbox, hoping it will one day prove useful.
-Once upon a time, jQuery was the all-in-one solution that you found on almost every website.
-[As of today, a lot of things can be handled with modern JS](https://youmightnotneedjquery.com/).
-[Maybe you should check your NPM dependencies and how they make your bundle bigger](https://bundlephobia.com/).
+When possible, look for <a hreflang="en" href="http://microjs.com">smaller alternatives</a> with only the functionalities that you need instead of loading the whole toolbox, hoping it will one day prove useful.
+Once upon a time, jQuery was the all-in-one solution that you found on almost every website. <a hreflang="en" href="https://youmightnotneedjquery.com/">As of today, a lot of things can be handled with modern JS</a>. <a hreflang="en" href="https://bundlephobia.com/">Maybe you should check your NPM dependencies and how they make your bundle bigger</a>.

 {{ figure_markup(
   image="unused-javascript-bytes.png",